Community Development Block Grant (CDBG)

 Adopted Consolidated and Action Plans

-On Monday, March 4, 2013, the Village Board unanimously approved the Village of Skokie CDBG Action Plan after a public hearing was held in the Village Hall Council Chambers earlier that evening.
+On March 2, 2015, the Village Board unanimously approved the Village of Skokie five-year Consolidated Plan and one-year Action Plan after a public hearing was held in the Village Hall Council Chambers earlier that evening.

-The Action Plan is a CDBG "annual plan" the Village utilizes to request funds from the U.S. Department of Housing and Urban Development (HUD) for specific activities, including housing, infrastructure, public facilities, public services and senior programs.
-Once approved, investment in the CDBG activities may occur between May 1, 2013, and April 30, 2014.
+The Action Plan is an "annual plan" the Village utilizes to request funds from HUD for specific activities, including housing, infrastructure, public facilities, public services and senior programs.
+Once approved, investment in the CDBG activities may occur between May 1 and April 30 of each program year.

 The adopted plan has been sent to HUD for its review and approval, including approval of the Village's funding request.

-The Action Plan is a component of the Consolidated Plan, which is a CDBG "master plan" the Village references to set investment priorities over a five-year period from May 2010 to April 2015.
+The Action Plan is a component of the Consolidated Plan, which is a CDBG "master plan" the Village references each year to set investment priorities over a five-year period from May 2015 to April 2020.

 If you have any questions regarding the plans or the CDBG program, please contact Carrie Haberstich, AICP, Planner/CDBG Administrator at email@example.com.